Mountain High: The Mountain High East Resort

 At 6600 ft-8200 ft the East Resort has longer runs and more open terrain providing a more alpine snowsports experience.
 The longest run at Mountain High, Goldrush, is 1.6 mi long and located at the East Resort, and is also the longest run in Southern California.
 Due to its daily sun exposure and lower base elevation, 100% of the resort has snowmaking capabilities using both the compressed air/water gun type and large water/fan units.
 Mountain High East was damaged slightly in the 2024 Bridge Fire; however, Mt High expects to open it by the ‘25/‘26 season.

 The Mountain High North Resort

 At 7200 ft-7800 ft the North Resort is dedicated to mainly beginner and intermediate terrain and snow play.
 This resort, formerly known as Ski Sunrise, only has one quad chair lift and three handle tows.
 It is also the location of the Yeti snow play area.
 In recent years, the North Resort has remained closed for skiing and snowboarding, because Mountain High has yet to install a snowmaking system there, causing them to rely on natural snowfall for a substantial snow base.
 Since ski resorts in Southern California often get less snow than their Northern counterparts, it's easy to see why operating a resort with limited snowfall is challenging.
-Also, the Sunrise Quad chairlift needs to be maintained, because of the lack of usage.
 The resort is primarily a snow play operation as of the 2024/2025 season.